pet221/SSNbler/README.md

 library(SSNbler)
 ```

-Install and load the most recent version of`SSNbler` from GitHub by running
+Install and load the most recent version of'SSNbler' from GitHub by running
 ```r
 # Installing from GitHub requires you first install the remotes package
 install.packages("remotes")